TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 [1+1,3.0]  An array containing the values `2.0` and `3.0`.
 [-5,-1]    An array containing the values `-5.0`, `-4.0`, ..., `-1.0`.

 A map is a comma-separated list of of key-value pairs, enclosed in braces.
-Note that keys are strings, and so must be quoted.
+Note that keys are strings or names.
+To use certain special characters or whitespace in the key, it must be given as a string.
 The value is separated from the key by a colon character.

 	Map            = "{" [ KeyValuePair { "," KeyValuePair } ] "}"
 	KeyValuePair   = StringOrName ":" Expression